 About the Epiphany Library

-Today, the handsome three-story building, fully accessible to people who use wheelchairs, houses adult, young adult, and children's collections.
-A modern auditorium, available for community group meetings and library programs, is located on the third floor.
-In 2007, the children's room was completely renovated to increase shelving, add additional computers, and create a read-aloud area.
+Today, the handsome three-story building is fully accessible to people who use wheelchairs and houses adult, young adult, and children's collections.
+A modern auditorium—available for community group meetings and library programs—is located on the third floor.
+In 2007, the children's room was completely renovated to increase shelving, add computers, and create a read-aloud area.
 The renovation was made possible through a generous gift from Felix G. Rohatyn in honor of his wife, Elizabeth.

 Community District Information

 For more information about your Community District, including census data, community board information, local schools, and other resources, see here.